 1. This report seeks approval of the revised Treasury Management Strategy, Prudential Indicators and provides a half-yearly review of the Council's borrowing and investment activities.
-Cabinet are requested to forward the revised Strategy and indicators to Council for their approval and note changes to the MTFP with regard to the Treasury Management Budget (Financing Costs).
+Council are requested to approve the revised Strategy and note changes to the MTFP with regard to the Treasury Management Budget (Financing Costs).